cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Group: P-256 (secp256r1) {{x9.62}}
   - Cofactor (`h`): 1
+  - Order: 0xffffffff00000000ffffffffffffffffbce6faada7179e84f3b9cac2fc632551
+  - Identity: As defined in {{x9.62}}.
+  - RandomScalar: Implemented by generating a random 32-byte string and invoking DeserializeScalar on the result.
+  - RandomNonZeroScalar: Implemented by generating a random 32-byte string that is not equal to the all-zero string and invoking DeserializeScalar on the result.
   - SerializeElement: Implemented using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SECG}}.
   - DeserializeElement: Implemented by attempting to deserialize a public key using